Your phone could become a tool for detecting lies

 A new machine learning algorithm developed by computer scientists at the University of Copenhagen can identify honesty -- and dishonesty -- by analyzing how you swipe or tap a smartphone.
 Dishonest interactions often take longer and involve more hand movement than honest ones, according to a research paper (PDF) to be published Friday.

 The algorithm, called Veritaps, flashes a green check mark when truthful statements are entered into a smartphone and notes doubtful information with a red question mark.
-The app gives recipients of questionable messages the option of asking the sender for more information.
+It gives recipients of questionable messages the option of asking the sender for more information.
+The experimental app runs on Android phones and isn't available to the public.

 Aske Mottelson, one of the paper's authors, says the algorithm's ability to detect lies is comparable to that of a polygraph.
 However, it has its limits and shouldn't be used in courtrooms or other high-stakes environments, he said.